 The standard ShaderA program that runs on the GPU.
 More info

 See in Glossary language in Unity is HLSL, and general HLSL data types are supported.
-However, Unity has some additions to the HLSL types, particularly for better support on mobile platforms.
+However, Unity handles some data types differently from HLSL, particularly to provide better support on mobile platforms.

 float in regular programming languages like C#).
 In Unity’s implementation of HLSL, the scalar floating point data types are

-float precision is generally used for world space positions, texture coordinates, or scalar computations involving complex functions such as trigonometry or power/exponentiation.
+float precision is generally useful for world space positions, texture coordinates, or scalar calculations that involve complex functions such as trigonometry or power/exponentiation.
 If you use lower precision floating point data types for these purposes, it can cause precision-related artifacts.
 For example with texture coordinates, a

-Half precision is useful to get better shader performance for values that don’t require high precision such as short vectors, directions, object space positions, high dynamic range colors.
+Half precision is useful to get better shader performance for values that don’t require high precision such as short vectors, directions, object space positions, and high dynamic range colors.

 Fixed precision is useful for regular colors (as typically stored in regular textures) and performing simple operations on them.